Advanced Motor Fuels in Switzerland

 - Phase out nuclear power.

-While existing nuclear power plants can remain in operation as long as they are safe, Switzerland has banned construction of new nuclear power pla
+While existing nuclear power plants can remain in operation as long as they are safe, Switzerland has banned construction of new nuclear power plants.

 At the end of 2020, the Federal Department of the Environment, Transport, Energy and Communications (DETEC) published its Energy Perspectives 2050+.[2]
 This document further develops the 2050 Energy Strategy by identifying technological paths in a series of scenarios, which outline the objectives of both energy policy (a secure and largely renewable energy supply by 2050) and climate policy (net zero emissions by 2050).

 Based on an initiative submitted in November 2019, the Federal Council adopted a Federal Act on Climate Protection Goals, Innovation and Strengthening Energy Security.[4]
-After passing the parliament in June 2022, opponents successfully filed a referendum against it.
-But in June 2023, the Swiss public voted in favour of this new Federal Act, which creates a framework for Swiss climate policy and sets interim targets for reducing greenhouse gas (GHG) emissions by 2050.
-The Act also includes incentives to encourage the replacement of fossil-fuel heating systems with climate-friendly ones and the replacement of electric heating systems that still consume a lot of power in winter.
-All these measures contribute to Switzerland’s energy security.
-In addition, the Climate and Innovation Act supports businesses that invest in innovative, climate-friendly technologies within a given timeframe.
+After the Act passed the parliament in June 2022, opponents successfully filed a referendum against it.
+But in June 2023, the Swiss public voted (with 59.1%) in favor of this new Federal Act, which creates a framework for Swiss climate policy and sets interim targets for reducing greenhouse gas (GHG) emissions by 2050.

 The draft Federal Act on a Secure Electricity Supply from Renewable Energy Sources[5] was approved by the Federal Council in June 2021.
 The draft Act is based on the conclusions of Energy Perspectives 2050+ and results from a revision of the Energy Act and Electricity Supply Act.
 The key aim is to strengthen Switzerland’s security of supply, particularly in the winter months, by expanding domestic renewable electricity production and setting binding expansion targets and energy consumption reduction targets.
 The bill was passed by Parliament in September 2023.
-Because a referendum was successfully filed against it, a public vote will be held in June 2024.
+Because a referendum was successfully filed against it, a public vote was held in June 2024.
+The revision of the Acts was accepted with 68.7% approval.

 CO2 Emission Regulations for Cars